alemela/SM300D2-air-quality/README.md

 | 16 | Data | Temperature fractional part |
 | 17 | Checksum | Checksum |

-All the data comes in hexadecimal form and are calculated with the following algorithms (don't worry, this repo does the job!):
+All data are represented as binary digits and can be interpreted with the following algorithms (don't worry, this repo does the job!):

 ![Algorithms](docs/algorithms.jpg)